Pumpkin patches, apple orchards and corn mazes to visit in central Iowa this fall

-Since 1981, Pierce's Pumpkin Patch in Chariton has been the place to go for over 120 kinds of pumpkins and gourds.
-Look for the annual Pumpkin Festival.
-This year's festival took place Oct.
-12-13.
+Since 1981, Pierce's Pumpkin Patch in Chariton has been the place to go for more than 120 kinds of pumpkins and gourds.
+Look for the annual Pumpkin Festival Oct.
+10-11.
 Enjoy a hay bale maze filled with tame animals and a country store filled with decor and costume ideas.

-Take a tour of the grounds to discover a 1942 WWII-era twin-engine Beechcraft airplane, fire truck, antiques and collectibles, and perhaps the largest private collection of about 180 handcrafted model trains.
+Take a tour of the grounds to discover a 1942 World War II-era twin-engine Beechcraft airplane, fire truck, antiques and collectibles, and perhaps the largest private collection of about 180 handcrafted model trains.

 Location: 2491 IA-14, Chariton

 Hours: Open daily, 8 a.m.-7 p.m. through October.

 Contact: (641) 344-1344